-Traveling west over the southern train route through Texas, New Mexico, Arizona, and up the west coast, the battalion arrived in San Francisco, California, where they were ferried to Ft.
-McDowell on Angel Island.
+Traveling west over the southern train route through Texas, New Mexico, Arizona, and up the west coast, the battalion arrived at Ft.
+Mason in San Francisco, California, and ferried to Angel Island on the U.S.A.T.
+General Frank M. Coxe.
 When they got near Alcatraz, a soldier on the boat said to them, "I'd rather be here than go where you all are going."
-On the island, the tankers were immunized and given physicals.
+On the island, the tankers were immunized and given physicals by the battalion's medical detachment.
 Men found to have treatable medical conditions were held back and scheduled to rejoin the battalion at a later date.
 Some men were simply replaced.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons which had been covered in the grease to protect them against rust while at sea.
 They also spent a large amount of time loading ammunition belts and prepared to take part in maneuvers with the 194th Tank Battalion.

 On Monday, December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
 The 194th Tank Battalion guarded the northern half of the airfield, while the 192nd guarded the southern half.
 At all times, two members of every tank and half-track crew remained with their vehicles.
 Meals were brought to them by food trucks.